Front quarter view

 Corolla

-The Corolla is one of those badges that needs no explaining; it has been around forever and stands for dependable, no-nonsense motoring.
-But this latest version adds a layer of modern technology that keeps things contemporary.
+The Corolla is one of those badges that needs no explanation; it has been around forever and is synonymous with dependable, no-nonsense motoring.
+But this latest version adds a layer of modern technology.

 This version of the Corolla also features a nine-speaker JBL audio system with Apple CarPlay and Android Auto.
-Whether you listen to podcasts during the morning commute or your favourite playlist on a road trip, it delivers a clear and punchy sound that feels genuinely premium.
+Whether you're listening to podcasts during the morning commute or your favourite road trip playlist, it delivers clear and punchy sound that feels genuinely premium.

 Cross

-The Cross signifies that this is different from your traditional Corolla hatchback.
-It’s slightly taller, wider, and longer than the regular Corolla, making the Corolla Cross more like a small RAV4 than the hatchback version it’s based on.
+The Cross signifies that this model is different from a traditional Corolla hatchback.
+It’s slightly taller, wider and longer than the regular Corolla, making the Corolla Cross more like a small RAV4 than the hatchback version it’s based on.

 The slightly higher ride height makes getting in and out easier and also provides better visibility on the road.
 Additionally, it brings a more rugged look, with chunkier styling and a stance that feels at home on gravel driveways.
 While not designed for hardcore off-roading, it adds a reassuring layer of capability for everyday driving.